jneug/typst-finite/src/cmd.typ

   /// -> dictionary | function
   input-labels: (:),
   /// A dictionary with styles for states and transitions.
-  /// -> dictionary
+  /// -> dictionary | function
   style: (:),
   /// A function #lambda("string", ret:"content") to format state labels.
-  ///    The function will get the states name as a string and should return the final label as #dtype("content").
+  ///    The function will get the state's name as a string and should return the final label as #dtype("content").
   ///   #example[```
   ///   #finite.automaton(
   ///     (q0: (q1:none), q1: none),